-Trader's phone lines are recorded, along with emails and other electronic messages (e.g. Bloomberg chat) of all staff members.
+Traders' phone lines are recorded, along with emails and other electronic messages (e.g. Microsoft Teams Instant Messaging,) of all staff members.
+Please also refer to our Telephone and Electronic Communications Policy for further details.
 Compliance will monitor a sample of phone calls, emails and other electronic messages on a periodic basis as part of the Compliance Monitoring Programme.